 Neglecting automation opportunities is therefore not just a mistake in accounts payable; it can prove costly.
 By taking the step towards digitalisation and automation, companies can increase their efficiency and free up valuable resources at the same time.
 It worthwhile It is therefore definitely worth looking for solutions to actively tackle these challenges — after all, time is money!

-Lack of training for employees in the area of accounts payable
+Lack of training for employees in accounts payable

-A frequently underestimated mistake in the Accounts payable is the Lack of training for employees.
-In many companies, the importance of sound training in accounting processes is not sufficiently recognised, which often leads to avoidable errors and inefficiencies.
-A well-trained employee can not only improve the quality of accounting, but also help to significantly reduce costs.
-According to a study by the Association of German Chambers of Industry and Commerce (DIHK), around 50% of companies state that inadequately trained employees lead to increased error rates.
+A frequently underestimated mistake in Accounts payable is the Lack of training for employees.
+In many companies, the importance of sound training in accounting processes is not sufficiently appreciated, which often leads to avoidable errors and inefficiencies.
+A well-trained employee can not only improve the quality of Accounting improve performance, but also contribute to significantly reducing costs.
+According to a study by the German Chamber of Industry and Commerce (DIHK), around 50% of companies state that insufficiently trained employees lead to increased error rates.

 Here are some common consequences of a lack of training:

-• Incorrect invoice verification: Inadequately trained employees may have difficulty checking invoices correctly, which can lead to late payments or unnecessary expenses.
+- Incorrect invoice verification: Inadequately trained staff may have difficulty checking invoices correctly, which can lead to late payments or unnecessary expenditure.

-• Poor account assignment: Incorrect allocation of cost centres and posting accounts undermines the integrity of financial reporting.
+- Poor account assignment: Incorrect allocation of cost centres and booking accounts undermines the integrity of financial reporting.

-• Inefficient use of software: Without sufficient training, employees cannot utilise the possibilities of modern Accounts payable software not fully utilised.
+- Inefficient use of software: Without adequate training, employees cannot fully utilise the capabilities of modern Accounts payable software not fully utilise.

 „Invest in your employees – they are your most valuable resource.“